GraceLead/vision_docs/Website Posts/GL_Mission/step2.md

 # SCORRE Process for GL's Welcome Posts

-## Step 1.
-Choose a subject / Research
-Grace Lead

-### The Subject must:
-1. Touch the audience
-2. Must be within the bounds your knowledge
-    - Do you know  what you are talking about?
-      - Yes
-    - Do you believe what you are talking about?
-      - Yes, I just don't believe in myself.
-      - But that's wonderful!
-Because Grace Lead isn't about David!
-It's about God and his wonderful grace seen most clearly in Jesus Christ and the Holy Spirit
-    - Do you live/apply/use what you are talking about?
-      - Every day

 ## Step 2.
 Choose a central theme / List everything you want to say about your subject

 The objective of this step is to narrow the welcome posts down to a manageable amount of information.